 - A. An attorney may request a Letter of Good Standing from the Board.
-The attorney must submit their request in writing under his or her signature with the following information: - (1) The letter must specify whether the request is for a Letter of Good Standing, or a Disciplinary History, or both; - (2) The letter shall also give permission by the attorney to release the requested information; - (3) The letter shall include instructions as to where the Board should forward the requested information. - B. The cost for a Letter of Good Standing is a \$25.00 and payments should be made payable to "Board of Professional Responsibility."
-The fee can also be paid online via the Attorney Portal. - C. The fee for each additional original is also \$25.00. - D. The Board will send all requested information upon receipt of payment.
+The Board will receive requests through the Attorney Portal, by fax, mail or email.
+Requests must meet the following requirements: - (1) Letters of Good Standing and/or Disciplinary History information will be released only by request of the subject attorney; - (2) The attorney requesting the release of information must make the request in writing or by email if payment of the request is made in the Attorney Portal.
+The attorney must specify whether the request is for a Letter of Good Standing, a Disciplinary History, or both; - (3) The attorney must include specific instructions as to where the Board should forward the requested information; - (4) The requesting attorney must give specific permission to release the requested information. - B. The charge for a Letter of Good Standing is \$25.00.
+The charge for a Disciplinary History Report is also \$25.00.
+The charge for a Letter of Good Standing with a Disciplinary History Report is \$25.00.
+Payment may be made when requesting the service through the Attorney Portal or by mailing a check to the Board of Professional Responsibility. - C. The fee for each additional original is also \$25.00. - D. The Board will send all requested information upon receipt of payment.